What is Value-Added Tax (VAT)?

 Is there VAT in the U.S.?

 Unlike VAT, which is controlled at the federal level, U.S. sales tax is dictated by state and local governments.
-All but five states levy a state sales tax, and 38 states allow local sales taxes, creating more than 13,000 sales and use tax jurisdictions.
-The U.S. sales tax system is incredibly complex.
+All but five states levy a state sales tax, and 38 states allow local sales taxes.
+All told, there are more than 13,000 sales and use tax jurisdictions across the U.S. The U.S. sales tax system is incredibly complex.

 Tax experts and politicians periodically weigh the pros and cons of creating a U.S. value-added tax.
 In 2018, for instance, the Congressional Budget Office determined a 5% VAT could help reduce the deficit by raising revenues “without discouraging saving and investment by taxpayers.”
 However, it would be costly for the government to set up and administer and could place a heavy tax burden on lower-income citizens — a common complaint about sales tax.